awslabs/graphstorm/docs/source/cli/graph-construction/single-machine-gconstruct.rst

 ``version`` (**Optional**)
 ..........................
 ``version`` marks the version of the configuration file schema, allowing its identification to be self-contained for downstream applications.
 The current (and expected) version is ``gconstruct-v0.1``.
+It also accepts gsprocessing version config.
+If no version specified, it will treat the config as a gconstruct config.

 ``nodes`` (**Required**)
 ........................